Seanmonaghan/e-commerce_backend/README.md

 ![Code snippet on how to find all of a particular column in database](Assets/getall.png)

 If the user wants to get just a particular object from that array of objects, they can search by the primary key using the api call get request " http://localhost:3001/api/categories/{id} ".
-The function in the application will use sequelize method .findByPk to find the particular object by its primary key established in the model
+The function in the application will use sequelize method .findByPk to find the particular object by its primary key established in the model.

 ![Code snippet on how to find one object of a particular column in database](Assets/getone.png)